/* * external links open in new window */

 If you’ve got some credit card miles to cash in, the Park Hyatt Saigon is a great place to treat yourself.

-All of the accommodation options below are centered around District 1 where most of the main attractions are located.
+All of the accommodation options below are centered around the city’s main attractions.

 Hostels: The majority of District 1 hostels are concentrated around Pham Ngu Lao and Bui Vien.
 While most have lackluster reviews, the conveniently located Loan Võ Hostel shines with a 9.1 rating for clean dorms and private rooms.
 The sleek design and bunks with curtains make The Common Room another great choice.

 Splurge: If you’re looking to splurge, the Park Hyatt Saigon ($289) is the nicest hotel in town with an amazing pool, gym and a mind-blowing breakfast!
-(I stay at the Park Hyatt for work but at the Au Lac Charner otherwise.)
+(I stay here for work every year.
+Otherwise, Au Lac Charner or Fusion Original are my go-to spots.)

 How to get to Ho Chi Minh City